Balochistan Youth Action Committee: A community support system in Pakistan

-Balochistan Youth Against Corona
+Balochistan Youth Action Committee

 An initiative of the Global Shapers Karachi and youth volunteers from Balochistan

 The dramatic rise of COVID-19 has disrupted lives across the world and Pakistan is no exception.
 UNDP ranks Pakistan at 152 out of 189 countries in the Human Development Index, making its population one of the more vulnerable in terms of coping with the crisis.
-We are witnessing job losses, loss of daily wages, paucity of medical care affordability among others.
+We are witnessing job losses, loss of daily wages, and paucity of medical care affordability among others.
 These factors put people at the bottom of the pyramid most vulnerable.

 Why Balochistan?
 While this holds true for majority of Pakistan’s 200 million population, there are still some segments of this population who are the most vulnerable even within this strata.
 Balochistan is the South-Western province of Pakistan which covers almost half of Pakistan’s land area bordering Iran and Afghanistan.
-According to the UNDP's latest report on Balochistan, “…human development indicators in the province have long been the worst in the country.
-71 percent of the people in the province live in multi- dimensional poverty.
-Hence, much attention has not been paid to the development of the province.”
-This implies that every 7 in 10 families in the province is living in poverty.
+According to the UNDP's latest report on Balochistan, 71% of the people live in multidimensional poverty.
+This implies that every 7 in 10 families in Balochistan is currently living in poverty.
 Similarly, the National Human Development Report, it ranks 31 out of 32 districts of Balochistan amongst the worst areas in terms of access to education, healthy life and standard of living.
 Making the matters worse, the province has a rigid terrain which makes it difficult for aid organizations go into the far flung villages and settlements.

 Point of contact: